 - Stir in spices, stirring frequently for 1-2 minutes to allow flavors to come out.

-- Add chickpeas and potatoes and simmer for 5-10 minutes.
+- Add chickpeas and potatoes and simmer for 5 minute or heated through.
+Do not boil if using low fat dairy.

 - Remove from heat and add chopped cilantro to taste.